zompi2/UE4EnhancedCodeFlow/README.md

 * Ignore Game Pause - it will ignore the game pause.
 * Ignore Global Time Dilation - it will ignore global time dilation when ticking.
 * Start Paused - the action will start in paused state and must be resumed manually.
+* Label - the string that can be used to identify the action.

 ``` cpp
 FFlow::AddTicker(this, 10.f, [this](float DeltaTime)